nikhilrathore1997/nikhilrathore1997/README.md

 Working on a project to detect and prevent camera tampering using OpenCV, ensuring the integrity of surveillance systems.

+### [Face Recognition System]

+Build a FRS Application using JNI , worked on 60 lacs of face images.

 ## Get in Touch